vladstrinada/test-samples/samples/testing-frameworks/appium/client-side/python/README.md

 ```
 ### `run-test.py` parameters required in some cases:
 ```
-  -a APP, --app APP     Mandatory for app testing, both android native and ios native.
+  -a APP, --app APP     Mandatory for app testing, both android native and iOS native.
-                        Id of app uploaded to cloud (instruction on how to get the Id in Uploading Your App To Cloud part), or path for downloading an app.
+                        Id of app uploaded to cloud (instruction on how to get the ID in Uploading Your App To Cloud part), or path for downloading an app.
   -u URL, --url URL     Mandatory for environments different than https://cloud.bitbar.com
-                        Bitbar url where test project and devices are found -i APPIUM_URL, --appium_url APPIUM_URL
+                        BitBar url where test project and devices are found -i APPIUM_URL, --appium_url APPIUM_URL
                         Mandatory for environments different than https://cloud.bitbar.com
                         May be used to find devices from certain localisations.
-                        Bitbar Appium url
+                        BitBar Appium url
 ```
 ### `run-test.py` optional parameters:
 ```
   -h, --help            show help message and exit --device DEVICE       Full name of device to use --device_group_id DEVICE_GROUP_ID
-                        The id of the Bitbar device group from where available devices are to be searched from -p PROJECT, --project PROJECT
+                        The ID of the BitBar device group from where available devices are to be searched from -p PROJECT, --project PROJECT
                         The name of the cloud project -r RUN_NAME, --run_name RUN_NAME